 Zhovkva and Gola Prystan (Ukraine) and Festelita (Moldova) are among the eight Demonstration Project cities working on more energy-efficient heating systems.

-Two former Soviet republics now in the EU are among the best performers in Europe in terms of renewable energy: in 2011 Latvia was 33% powered by renewables, while Estonia reached the 25% mark (Eurostat).
 All countries in the Eastern Partnership region have good potential for producing energy from renewable sources, including wind and solar energy.
 Falling prices for photovoltaic cells mean solar energy is a more affordable option for EaP municipalities and households.

 The city of Yerevan, as well as the towns of Artik and Aparan (Armenia) are Demonstration Project cities fully focusing on solar energy, while also Festelita (Moldova) has a solar park component.